SimonVerhoeven/archunit-demo/README.md

 * onion architecture
 * slicing
 * General coding roles (literally General such as no usage of Joda time, dependency rules, proxy rules)
-* using plantuml component diagram as rules
+* using PLANTUML component diagram as rules

 #### Layer checks